strongbrain001/2021SummerDGMD-S-17-finalProject/README.md

  **Wen Zhe Xian**

- Software installation is in installation.md
+ Instruction for Software installation is in installation.md

 **1. Introduction:** Build a waveshare jetBot AI kit based on Nvidia Jetson Nano 4GB.